Compare Project Repat, Campus Quilts & Too Cool T-shirt Quilts

 At Too Cool T-shirt Quilts we make sure that the backing material’s color is set and that it won’t bleed, before we use it in a quilt.

 The fabric that Campus Quilts used on the back of their quilt was very low quality.
-First, it was scratchy feeling.
-And second, you could feel the poor quality of the fabric.
+First, it has a scratchy feeling.
+Second, you could feel the poor quality of the fabric.
 It just felt cheap.

 At Too Cool T-shirt Quilts we use 100% high quality fabric.
 This does cost much more than the cheap stuff.
 The price difference per yard could be $5 to $10 a yard.
 That’s a lot considering quilts use between 4 and 9 yards of fabric.